citrix/terraform-provider-citrixadc/docs/resources/dnsview.md

 In addition to the arguments, the following attributes are available:

-* `id` - The id of the tf_dnsview.
+* `id` - The id of the dnsview.
 It has the same value as the `viewname` attribute.

 ## Import

-A tf_dnsview can be imported using its name, e.g.
+A dnsview can be imported using its name, e.g.

 ```shell
 terraform import citrixadc_dnsview.tf_dnsview view3